dbweb-ch/ioBroker.tesla-motors/README.md

 with refreshing the token this could make it more stable as the adapter can get a complete new token any time.<br />
 <aside class="warning">
 Warning:<br />
-With your Tesla credentials you can control the while car including open Windows and even driving around.
+With your Tesla credentials you can control the whole car including open Windows and even driving around.
 Keep your credentials save! <br />To reject all Tokens, change your Tesla account Password!
 </aside>